County Fair Guide

 Est. 1816September

 The Delaware County Fair is one of Ohio's largest and oldest county fairs, with roots going back to 1816.
-Dating to 1816, it is one of Ohio's oldest and most enduring agricultural fair traditions.
 Held north of Columbus, it draws upwards of 400,000 visitors over its week-long run.
-Harness racing is featured.
+The fair is nationally famous as the home of the Little Brown Jug — one of harness racing's Triple Crown races — drawing 35,000 to 40,000 spectators on Little Brown Jug Thursday alone.

 4. 4